 Students have access to individual and group therapy sessions on campus free of charge, five (5) days per week.
 All sessions are strictly confidential and provided by a professional, licensed therapist.
-To make an appointment, please call 803-321-5373 or email martha.dorrell@newberry. edu.
+To make an appointment, please call 803-321-5373 or email martha.dorrell@newberry.edu or 803-321-5271 or email lisa.gibson@newberry.edu.